jrihon/thesis/chapters/00_chapter/00_section_02.typ

 If the biopolymers do not fit the required shape, they cannot be processed.
 //This has implications in i.e. ASO research, where this can be exploited to halt physiological processes.

 In 1947, Kilpatrick _et al._ devised a relation to the potential energy of the molecule and the out-of-plane displacement of the atoms of a five-membered ring, specifically on the cyclopentane molecule #mcite(("Kilpatrick1947pseudorotation"), biblio).
 To calculate the energy of the various conformers of the ring, @eq-kilpatrick was produced in order to define deviations per atom.
 The parameter $q$ is the magnitude of the deviation and $phi$ is the phase that assigns the atoms to deviate.
 The integer $j$ represents iterating over the amounts of atoms (0-based indexing).
+By using vibrational spectra of the five-membered ring molecule, they were able to calculate that out-of-plane deviations of the atoms with respect to the ring proved favourable for the potential energy.
+The bond angles were found to be strained when keeping bondlengths constant, when the ring assumed a planar position.
-Seeing as their data consists of vibrational spectra, the deviations proved favourable as they calculated that bond angles were strained in a planar position when keeping bondlengths constant.
+//Seeing as their data consists of vibrational spectra, the deviations proved favourable as they calculated that bond angles were strained in a planar position when keeping bondlengths constant.
 $
 z_j = sqrt(frac(2,5)) q · cos(2(frac(2 pi j,5) + phi))
 $<eq-kilpatrick>